 You will find an ENGINE COOLANT HOT, IDLE ENGINE message or an ENGINE OVERHEATED, STOP ENGINE message on the Driver Information Center (DIC).
-You will also hear a chime.
 There is also an engine temperature warning light and/or gage on the instrument panel.
 See "Engine Coolant Temperature Warning Light" or "Engine Coolant Temperature Gage" in the Index.